Fokus445/imdb-sentiment-analysis/readme.md

  First, I downloaded the IMDb review dataset.
 The dataset contains 50,000 files divided into training and testing sets, each set containing positive and negative reviews.

 ### Creating validation dataset
  I split the training data further to create a validation set.
 I allocated 20% of the training data to the validation set.
-The directory structure looks like this:

 ### Converting to Tensorflow tensors
  I used the Keras text_dataset_from_directory utility to create TensorFlow datasets directly from the directory structure of the dataset.
 These datasets will contain TensorFlow tensors for text inputs and integer tensors for sentiment labels.